1andreh/-SP24-IXD256-AndrewHuang/final_assignment/shark-robot-documentation-final.md

       servo.move(90)
       servo1.move(90)
 ```
-I wanted the robot to dance in a sequence because I wanted to learn how to control the robot vehicle direction.
-I even tested a prototype of the vehicle having servos move in random directions.
-I combined this direction of the robot dancing with the moving vehicle sensor by implementing two states - 1. program_state = 'DANCE' to dance, 2. program_state = 'ON' to move forward detecting light.
+I wanted the robot to dance in a sequence because I wanted to learn how to control the robot vehicle's direction.
+I even tested a prototype of the vehicle with servos moving in random directions.
+I combined this dancing direction of the robot with the moving vehicle sensor by implementing two states: 1. program_state = 'DANCE' to dance, 2. program_state = 'ON' to move forward detecting light.

 ## Implementation
 ![electric-chasis](https://github.com/1andreh/-SP24-IXD256-AndrewHuang/assets/158603689/1f5b9853-e32b-4224-a5bd-326c36e7d7ed)

 MVP Video Demo: [v0.MOV.zip](https://github.com/1andreh/-SP24-IXD256-AndrewHuang/files/15048859/v0.MOV.zip)
-In order for my vehicle to move, I connected my servos and light sensors to AtomS3, using UIflow to connect the input output.
-I used an extension battery pack to allow the vehicle to move freely.
-The MVP of this vehicle has two states, to move forward, detecting light and stopping when no light has been detected and the second state allowing it to dance.
+In order for my vehicle to move, I connected my servos and light sensors to AtomS3, using UIflow to connect the input and output through code.
+I utilized an extension battery pack to enable the vehicle to move freely.
+The MVP of this vehicle has two states: moving forward, detecting light, and stopping when no light has been detected, and the second state allowing it to dance.

 ### Hardware
 * **20lb Pink Foam Shark Model** - case for the electronic firmware to go inside with a refined design of a spaceship shark
-* **Rubber Tires** - keeps traction for the wheels to turn the robot, preventing the vehicle to slip.
+* **Rubber Tires** - keeps traction for the wheels to turn the robot, preventing the vehicle from slipping
-* **Bottom Cover** - screwed into the bottom, covers the electronics inside the shark robot
+* **Bottom Cover** - clear acrylic cover screwed onto the bottom, covering the electronics inside the shark robot
-* **Lego Connectors** - connects the firmware onto the phone
+* **Lego Connectors** - connects the firmware to the pink foam

 ### Firmware